Taboo (Buck-Tick album)

-Production
+Overview

-The band recorded the album in London in the fall of 1988, the producer was Owen Paul.
+Buck-Tick recorded the album in a single month in London in the fall of 1988, with Owen Paul as producer.
 They also had a gig at the Greyhound Club, which the members of Der Zibet also attended.
 London made a lasting impression on Buck-Tick, especially Sakurai Atsushi, who felt that the local music scene was more accepting of darker, more serious music than the Japanese one.
 The album marks a turn in the band's career towards a darker style.